systemd/mkosi/mkosi.md

   use the current unit scope, instead of creating a dedicated transcient scope unit for the containers.
 This option should be used when mkosi is run by a service unit.

+`QemuBoot=`, `--qemu-boot=`

+: When used with the `qemu` verb, this option sets the boot protocol to be used by qemu.
+Can be set to either `uefi`, `bios`, or `linux`.
+Note that a boot procotol needs to be included in `BootProtocols=` when building the image for it to be usable with this option.

 `Netdev=`, `--netdev`